j0nk0/mana/Readme.md

 * run-mana - the controller scripts
 * hostapd-mana - modified hostapd that implements our new mana attacks
 * crackapd - a tool for offloading the cracking of EAP creds to an external tool and re-adding them to the hostapd EAP config (auto crack 'n add)
-* sslstrip-hsts - our modifications to LeonardoNVE's & moxie's cool tools
+* sslstrip-hsts - our modifications to LeonardoNVE's & moxie's cool tools|Modified sslstrip
 * apache - the apache vhosts for the noupstream hacks; deploy to /etc/apache2/ and /var/www/ respectivley
+* firelamb - captures and writes cookies to a firefox profile for easy use.

 Installation
 ------------